-Homework is posted on the course webpage, which you can access from the instructor's webpage listed above.
+Homework is posted on the course webpage listed above.
+Most of it must be done through WebAssign; see directions posted on the course webpage.
 Homework for any given section is considered assigned on the day that section has been covered.